-Welcome!
-Today is #ChristianBooktober, Day 15, and I have some Fantastic Book Games to share with you today!!
+Welcome, fellow fun-loving bookworms!
+I have some Fantastic Book Games to share with you today!!
 Some are classic bookshelf games, and then there’s the wonder of bookworm games and word games to play with friends and family!

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.